The Big Picture: Checking Your Blood Glucose

 The logging of your results is vital.
 When you bring your log to your health care provider, you’ll have a good picture of your body's response to your diabetes care plan.
 To help keep track of your levels, we have a printable blood glucose log.
 We also have a blood glucose log available for purchase that is smaller so you can carry it with you.

 Talk to your doctor about whether you should be checking your blood glucose.
 People who may benefit from checking blood glucose regularly include those:

 - taking insulin.

 - who are pregnant.

-- having a hard time controlling blood glucose levels.
+- having a hard time reaching your blood glucose targets.

 - having low blood glucose levels.